 Your first adult beverage is “on Amtrak,” and other complimentary drinks throughout the trip.
 You can purchase additional adult drinks from this or the cafe car.

 The advantage of this meal style is you can eat whenever the attendant is on duty (in most cases).
 Meals are not available late at night, and the car attendants do have a few breaks during the day.

 If you are looking for a snack, check out the cafe car, but food and drinks in the cafe are at your expense.

 Two Types of Amtrak Sleeper Lounges

 Amtrak rebranded dining cars on these routes as Sleeper Lounge Car.
-These cars are only available to sleeping car passengers, and open 24/7 although not staffed that whole time.
+These cars are only available to sleeping car passengers and are open 24/7, although not staffed the whole time.